timescale/docs.timescale.com-content/using-timescaledb/update-db.md

 >:WARNING: When executing `ALTER EXTENSION`, you should connect using `psql` with the `-X` flag to prevent any `.psqlrc` commands from accidentally triggering the load of a previous TimescaleDB version on session startup.
+It must also be the first command you execute in the session.
 <!-- -->

 >:WARNING: If upgrading from a TimescaleDB version older than 0.12.0,